 Bolstered Digestive Strength

-Issues with the teeth and gums can quickly compromise our ability to chew properly, and other oral imbalances can impact the more subtle chemical interactions that are crucial to these first stages of digestion.
+Issues with the teeth and gums can quickly compromise our ability to chew properly.
+Other oral imbalances can impact the more subtle chemical interactions crucial to these first stages of digestion.
 By contrast, a healthy mouth promotes optimal intelligence and coordination throughout the oral cavity and beyond.